-At overall TARGET level there are no predefined stress related mitigation actions which a participant would be expected to take.
+At overall TARGET2 level there are no predefined stress related mitigation actions which a participant would be expected to take.

-As previously mentioned, in an extreme scenario and subject to the above said on the required seriousness of the events or indications at hand, participation in TARGET may be suspended or terminated if a participant-related event occurs which, in the Central Bank's assessment, would threaten the overall stability, soundness and safety of the respective TARGET-component system or of any other TARGET component system, or which would jeopardise the Central Bank's performance of its tasks as described in relevant national law and the Statute of the European System of Central Banks and of the European Central Bank, or poses risks on the grounds of prudence.
-See Articles 25.2(e) Annex I Part I of the TARGET Guideline.
-In case of suspension or termination of a participant's participant, other CBs and participants in all of the TARGET component systems of such suspension or termination.
-In case of suspension or termination of a TIPS DCA holder's participation, the relevant Central Bank shall inform, by means of a broadcast message, the other CBs and participants.
+As previously mentioned, in an extreme scenario and subject to the above said on the required seriousness of the events or indications at hand, participation in TARGET2 may be suspended or terminated if an PM account/T2S DCA or TIPS DCA holder-related event occurs which, in the Central Bank's assessment, would threaten the overall stability, soundness and safety of the respective TARGET2-component system or of any other

+TARGET2 component system, or which would jeopardise the Central Bank's performance of its tasks as described in relevant national law and the Statute of the European System of Central Banks and of the European Central Bank, or poses risks on the grounds of prudence.
+See Articles 34.2(e) Annex II, 24.2(e) Annex IIA and 26.2(e) Annex IIB of the TARGET2 Guideline.
+In case of suspension or termination of a PM account holder's or a T2S DCA holder's participation, the relevant Central Bank shall inform, by means of an ICM broadcast message or a T2S broadcast message, that PM account holder or T2S DCA holder, other CBs and PM account holders and T2S DCA holders in all of the TARGET2 component systems of such suspension or termination.
+In case of suspension or termination of a TIPS DCA holder's participation, the relevant Central Bank shall inform, by means of an ICM broadcast message, the other CBs and PM account holders.